Colonial and Patriarchal Discourse(s) Interrogated: Indian Muslim Women’s Voices as Critique

 “Colonial and Patriarchal Discourse(s) Interrogated,” is a critique of dominant knowledge production about India and its people.
 I argue that the insertion of Muslim women’s voices and texts operates as a critique of colonial and patriarchal narrations about women while elucidating their multifaceted lived experiences.
 Examining colonial discourses together with women’s voices allows us to re-present such narrative constructions as contested spaces.
 Organized around three key themes - representations of Indian society and its people, the zenana and women’s place in the home, as well as women’s participation in public life - this study goes beyond any simplistic understanding of women and their lives and instead challenges its readers to look deeper at the complex experiences of Indian Muslim women.
 In sum, I argue that by using Muslim women’s self-representations we can find evidence of a resistance, and a break with dominant colonial and local patriarchies and ideologies, as well as signs of lives marked by contradiction.

 Rashid, Fareeha, "Colonial and Patriarchal Discourse(s) Interrogated: Indian Muslim Women’s Voices as Critique" (2019).
-Women's History Theses and Capstones.
+Women's History Theses.
 41.